The Walls Have Ears

 No one should hear us!” – a phrase from the film “Keto and Kote” (comic Opera by Victor Dolidze; premiered in Tbilisi in 1919)

 This is not a story about walls, nor ears.
 This is a story about an old Tbilisian Yard, in which I spent my childhood.
 Fortunately, I remember much from those times, “dark years of the 1990s, 2000s” as we call it nowadays.
 Despite its darkness, power cuts, and cold, which were part of our daily life, my childhood also had its peculiarities – a Tbilisian Yard.

 A Tbilisian Yard is an inevitable part of the old suburbs of Tbilisi.
 At first, it was called the Italian yard, which, as a term, existed during the Soviet Union.
-The story goes that after several families settled in one house, Tbilisian yard became quite noisy in a different and unfamiliar way.
-Since Italian cinematography of neo-realism had a big influence during that time, it greatly influenced the naming and finally, Tbilisian was changed into Italian.
-This noise, which I was trying to explain previously, was different in ways as it would accommodate multiethnic society, such as Jews, Armenians, Georgians, Russians, Greeks, etc.
+The story goes that after several families settled in one house, the Tbilisian yard became quite noisy in a different and unfamiliar way.
+Since Italian cinematography of neo-realism had a big influence during that time, it greatly influenced the naming and, finally, Tbilisian was changed into Italian.
+This noise was different in ways as it belonged to multiethnic society, such as Jews, Armenians, Georgians, Russians, Greeks, etc.

 What I remember from Tbilisian Yards, is the sound of creaking wooden floors, the rustling of dusty curtains, non-stop rolling of dice, the Domino tiles banging noisily on the tabletop, the cracking of a ripe watermelon, etc. And I’d never imagined that I would write about these details in such a nostalgic way.

 The whole process of washing the carpets and rugs with the brush, gossiping, and drinking together created a new form of community, which existed beyond the ethnic barriers.